joeylemon/imessage-backup/README.md

 # imessage-backup
 ![Tests](https://github.com/joeylemon/imessage-backup/workflows/Tests/badge.svg)

-Backup all messages from an iPhone to free up space from your phone while allowing you to retain all of your conversation history.
-This script provides the ability to extract messages from an iPhone and store them freely in a zip file.
-This zip file can later be viewed in a companion web app (_not yet implemented_) so you never lose your old messages.
+Backup all messages (including attachments) from an iPhone to free up space while allowing you to retain all of your conversation history.
+This script provides the ability to extract messages from your phone and store them freely in a zip file.
+This zip file can be later viewed in a companion web app (_not yet implemented_) so you never lose access to your old messages.

 ## Usage